-You will find a range of expertise levels, types of services offered, technology integration and industries or niches served.
-For example, a bookkeeper that does routine data entry charges less than a CPA who’s highly qualified to advise on business strategy or tax planning.
+Small business accountant fees vary depending on a number of factors, including expertise levels, types of services offered, technology integration, and industries or niches served.
+For example, a bookkeeper that does routine data entry charges less than a CPA (Certified Public Accountant) who’s highly qualified to advise on business strategy or tax planning.

 Traditionally, bookkeepers have charged an hourly rate; the more time they spend on your books, the more you have to pay.
 Typical rates are: